 1. U. T. System Board of Regents: Discussion and appropriate action regarding Consent Agenda items, if any, assigned for Committee consideration

-No Consent Agenda items are assigned for review by this Committee.
+There were no items assigned for review by this Committee.

 2. U. T. System: Discussion on Systemwide Efforts to Mitigate Medical Billing Compliance Risk